 Summary

-- U.S. President Donald Trump said no outside support is needed to escort ships in the Strait of Hormuz.
+- U.S. President Donald Trump said no outside support is needed for escorting ships transiting the Strait of Hormuz.

-- He said the Strait of Hormuz is a critical sea lane through which about 20% of global crude oil volumes pass and could have a major impact on global energy markets.
+- He noted that a military clash in the Strait of Hormuz could have a major impact on global energy markets.

 Forecast Trend Report by Period

-U.S. President Donald Trump said he does not need external support related to escorting vessels passing through the Strait of Hormuz.
+U.S. President Donald Trump said no external assistance is needed for escorting vessels transiting the Strait of Hormuz.

 According to Walter Bloomberg on the 17th (local time), Trump said, "We don't need any help escorting ships" in the Strait of Hormuz.

-The remarks came as military tensions in the Middle East have escalated, putting the spotlight on security concerns in the Strait of Hormuz, a major maritime shipping route.
+The remarks came as military tensions in the Middle East intensify, putting the spotlight on security in the Strait of Hormuz, a major maritime shipping route.

-The Strait of Hormuz is a key sea lane through which about 20% of global crude oil volumes pass, and any military clash could have a major impact on global energy markets.
+The Strait of Hormuz is a critical sea lane through which about 20% of global crude-oil flows pass, and any military clash could have a major impact on global energy markets.

 JH Kim